 The August Poetry Postcard Fest was initiated in 2007 by poets Paul Nelson and Lana Ayers.
-2018 marks the twelfth year of the fest and this is your official call. #APPF12.
+2018 marks the twelfth year of the fest and this was the official call.
+Registration is now closed for #APPF12.
+(2018.)
 It is the biggest annual fundraiser for SPLAB.

 Again this year poets will be organized in groups of 32 and the list will be released as each group gets the required amount of participants, or the registration period ends.
 The signup will end July 19 at 11:59pm PDT.
 There will be a $10 fee (+ service charge to participate this year which will go to fund SPLAB operations, including the May 2019 tribute to Sam Hamill, being planned for Anacortes, May 9-12.)